Follow along as we explore how smartphone technology has evolved over the last 20 years, and how it's gone on to impact how we conduct business.

 The first smartphone, created by IBM, was invented in 1992 and released for purchase in 1994.
 It was called the Simon Personal Communicator (SPC).
 While not very compact and sleek, the device still featured several elements that became staples to every smartphone that followed.

-For example, the SPC was equipped with a touch screen as well as the ability to send and receive both emails and faxes.
-It had a calendar, address book, and a native appointment scheduler.
+For example, the SPC was the first touchscreen phone.
+In addition, it had the ability to send and receive both emails and faxes.
+It also had a calendar, address book, and a native appointment scheduler.
 It even featured standard and predictive stylus input screen keyboards!

 These features were different and advanced enough to deem it worthy of the title “World’s First Smartphone.”